 Old Bailey closed for emergency repairs after fire alert

-The Old Bailey has been closed for emergency repairs after an electrical fire led to the evacuation of 1,500 people.
+The Old Bailey will remain closed on Thursday for emergency repairs after an electrical fire led to the evacuation of 1,500 people.

 A loud bang was heard and black acrid smoke billowed from an electrical substation near the rear of the building on Warwick Lane in central London on Wednesday morning.